etcd-io/etcd/README.md

 {"action":"SET","key":"/foo","value":"bar","newKey":true,"index":3}
 ```

+### Authentication with HTTPS client certificates

-We also can do authentication using CA cert.
-The clients will also need to provide their cert to the server.
-The server will check whether the cert is signed by the CA and decide whether to serve the request.
+We can also do authentication using CA certs.
+The clients will provide their cert to the server and the server will check whether the cert is signed by the CA and decide whether to serve the request.

 ```sh
 ./etcd -clientCert client.crt -clientKey client.key -clientCAFile clientCA.crt -f